SchumacherFM/Magento-Markdown/README.md

 - Renders all CMS pages and all CMS blocks (Mage_Cms_Block_Block and Mage_Cms_Block_Widget_Block)
 - Renders every transactional email as Markdown (or MD Extra)
 - Rendering of catalog product and category short and long description fields have to be implemented in the phtml files by yourself.
-- Integrates the awesome [EpicEditor](http://epiceditor.com): split fullscreen editing, live previewing, automatic draft saving and offline support.
+- Integrates the [EpicEditor](http://epiceditor.com): split fullscreen editing, live previewing, automatic draft saving and offline support.
+[1]
-- Drag'n'Drop of images supported in textarea fields.
-[Automatic image uploading](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) integrated (>=
+- Drag'n'Drop, Copy'n'Past and classical file upload of images supported in textarea fields.
+[Automatic image uploading](https://developer.mozilla
- IE10, Safari 6.0.2, FX3.6, Chrome 7, Opera 12.02)
+.org/en-US/docs/Web/API/FileReader) integrated (>=IE10, Safari 6.0.2, FX3.6, Chrome 7, Opera 12.02)
 - Converting of HTML into Markdown.
 Client side via JavaScript.
+- Preview mode either via on-the-fly rendering or Live Preview

 Full documentation of Markdown's syntax is available on [John's Markdown page](http://daringfireball.net/projects/markdown/)

+[1] Will be maybe removed in future versions

 Why do I need this?
 -------------------

 Because you want to get rid of the TinyMCE and force your customer to use easy and limited syntax.

-You can edit your markdown text with external editors:
+You can also edit your markdown text with external editors:

 #### Mac OS X